Clementines are small, sweet oranges available from December through the winter.

 Grapefruit from California, Texas, Florida, and Arizona comes into season in January and stays sweet and juicy into early summer.

 Kiwis grow on vines and are harvested in late winter through spring in warmer and temperate areas.

 Kumquats, small, bite-size citrus fruits with edible peels, come into season towards the end of winter and stay available through spring.

 Lemons tend to be at their best in winter and spring.

 Mandarins are sweet and juicy in winter.
 As with all citrus fruits, choose mandarins that feel heavy for their size for the juiciest specimens

 Meyer Lemons are more seasonal than the ubiquitous Lisbon and Eureka lemons, with the limited commercial harvest running from December or January through May.
 They have very thin skins, making them difficult to transport and store.

 Persimmons are available for a short window in the fall and early winter - look for bright, heavy-feeling fruits.

-Pommelos have extremely thick peels covering sweet a sweet grapefruit-like yellow citrus fruit that can be so pale it's almost white.
+Pommelos have extremely thick peels covering their sweet grapefruit-like yellow citrus fruit interior that can be so pale it's almost white.